David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Related Works

-\paragraph{Preference Alignment for Diffusion Models and One-step Generators.} In recent years, many works have emerged trying to align diffusion models with human preferences.
+\paragraph{Preference Alignment for Diffusion Models and One-step Models.} In recent years, many works have emerged trying to align diffusion models with human preferences.
 There are three main lines of alignment methods for diffusion models.
 1) The first kind of method fine-tunes the diffusion model over a specifically curated image-prompt dataset~\citep{dai2023emu,podell2023sdxl}.
-2) the second line of methods tries to maximize some reward functions either through the multi-step diffusion generation output~\citep{prabhudesai2023aligning,clark2023directly,lee2023aligning} or through policy gradient-based RL approaches~\citep{fan2024reinforcement,black2023training}.
+2) The second line of methods tries to maximize some reward functions either through the multi-step diffusion generation output~\citep{prabhudesai2023aligning,clark2023directly,lee2023aligning} or through policy gradient-based RL approaches~\citep{fan2024reinforcement,black2023training}.
 For these methods, the backpropagation through the multi-step diffusion generation output is expensive and hard to scale.
-3) the third line, such as Diffusion-DPO~\citep{wallace2024diffusion}, Diffusion-KTO~\citep{yang2024using}, tries to directly improve the diffusion model's human preference property with raw collected data instead of reward functions.
-Besides the human preference alignment of diffusion models, Diff-Instruct++\citep{luo2024diffpp} recently arose as the first attempt to improve human preferences for one-step generators.
-Though inspired by DI++, DI* uses score-based divergences which are technically different from the KL divergence used in DI++.
-Besides, as we show in Section \ref{sec:exp_perform}, DI* archives better performances than DI++ in \citet{luo2024diffpp}.
+3) The third line, such as Diffusion-DPO~\citep{wallace2024diffusion}, Diffusion-KTO~\citep{yang2024using}, and MaPO~\citep{hong2024margin} tries to directly improve the diffusion model's human preference property with raw collected data instead of reward functions.
+Besides the human preference alignment of diffusion models, Diff-Instruct++\citep{anonymous2024diffinstruct} recently arose as the first attempt to improve human preferences for one-step text-to-image models.
+Though we get inspiration from Diff-Instruct++, our Diff-Instruct* uses score-based divergences, which are technically different from the KL divergence used in DI++.
+Besides, as we show in Section \ref{sec:exp_perform}, Diff-Instruct* outperforms Diff-Instruct++.